mz0121coder/mz0121coder/README.md

 ### Hi there, I'm Mohammad 👋

-- 💻 I’m a software developer based in the UK.
+- 💻 I’m a software engineer based in the UK.
 I have a background in Economics & trading.
 - 🔭 I'm contributing towards building a health focussed social platform and marketplace.

 ### 🤝 Connect with me: